Palo Cathedral: The beginnings of the Jesuit ministry

-In the beginning, Palo was just a visita under the Jesuit Residence of Dulag.
+In the beginning, Palo was a visita under the Jesuit Residence of Dulag.
 In 1613, after the raid of the Joloan invaders, the residencia was transferred to Dagami.
 It has given the jurisdictions over the missions of Malaguicay (now, Tanauan), Malirong (now, Brgy.
 Libertad, a present barangay of Palo) and Banayon, including Palo.

-Years later, Palo would be the seat of the Jesuit central residence because of its strategic location.
+Years later, Palo would become the seat of the Jesuit central residence because of its strategic location.
 Jesuit reports would reveal that the Jesuit central residence was already in Palo by the 1700s but was officially named only to Dagami.
 It remained under the administration of the Jesuits until their expulsion in 1768.

 The following are the Jesuit missionaries who have served Palo beginning at the time when an operarius (a priest in-charge) was assigned: